TGuillerme/Total_Evidence_Method-Missing_data/README.md

 The three first parts of the analysis are time consuming (~150 CPU years).
 Examples of the scripts and functions to use are outlined below.
 The final part is divided in two sub parts, one involving `shell` and `java` scripts (outlined below) and a second one involving `R` scripts and functions (outlined at the end of this README file).

-However, a wuick go through demo is available [here](https://github.com/TGuillerme/Total_Evidence_Method-Missing_data/blob/master/Analysis/Analysis_Demo.R) as an `R` script.
+However, a quick go through demo is available [here](https://github.com/TGuillerme/Total_Evidence_Method-Missing_data/blob/master/Analysis/Analysis_Demo.R) as an `R` script.
 This part covers in a more thorough way the following points
 * 1. Extracting the tree comparisons from the TreeCmp java script.
 * 2. Calculating the normalised metrics and visualising the results (Figure 5 in the paper)
 * 3. Calculating the pairwise Bhattacharyya Coefficients between the "best" trees and the "missing data" trees (as outlined in figure 2 in the paper)